phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     My data is structured in relational tables because I want to enforce data integrity, which is vital in healthcare systems.

-- *What fields did you include and why?*

     Upon reading the required functionalities around storing and retrieving messages.
 I identified the key nouns mentioned:
     - consultation
     - messages
     - user

-    With these information so far, I have been able to determine 3 entities (i.e. tables) - `consultation`, `message`, and `consult_user`.
+    Based on this information, I determined 3 entities (i.e. tables) - `consultation`, `message`, and `consult_user`.

+- *What fields did you include and why?*

-    According to the **Required Functionality**, we must be able to identify who sent the message, and their role in the consultation, because a consultation comprises either a doctor or a patient.
+    According to the **Required Functionality**, we must be able to identify who sent the message, and their role in the consultation, because a consultation comprises both a doctor and a patient.
 With this information, I decided on 3 attributes for the
     `consult_user` entity - `user_id`, `user_full_name`, and `user_role`.
 I believe that having 1 entity is enough instead of splitting out
     doctor or patient entity, since the `user_role` in the entity will determine whether the person is a Doctor or a Patient.

     Given the first **Store Messages Functionality**, I made some assumptions that if we are able to add messages to a consultation, we need to know what consultation we need to add to, therefore we should have the attribute `consultation_id` for `consultation` entity.

-    As for the message entity, which is a bit more complicated than the two other entities.
-I want to mention that the reason why this entity is not `messages` but `message` is because:
+    As for the message entity, I considered its relationship with other entities and thought of the following points:
     - A consultation can have many messages.
     - A message belongs to a consultation.
     - A message is sent by 1 sender (either Patient or Doctor).